vCloud-DFTBA/faythe/README.md

-# go-forwarder
+# Go-Fowarder

-Simple Golang Web API to forward request to other endpoints
+A dead simple Golang Web API to forward request to other endpoints!